blazium-engine/blazium-docs/tutorials/editor/project_settings.rst

 This page explains how to use the Project Settings window.
 If you would like to access and modify project settings via code, see :ref:`ProjectSettings <class_ProjectSettings>`.

-Godot stores the project settings in a project.godot file, a plain text file in INI format.
+Blazium stores the project settings in a project.godot file, a plain text file in INI format.
 There are dozens of settings you can change to control a project's execution.
-To simplify this process, Godot provides a project settings dialog, which acts as a front-end to editing a project.godot file.
+To simplify this process, Blazium provides a project settings dialog, which acts as a front-end to editing a project.godot file.

 To access that dialog, select Project -> Project Settings.